charlesmartinreed/gatsbyjs-crash-course/README.md

 - Static site generator that uses React, GraphQL and NodeJS
 - Really though, it's a React framework for building websites and web applications.
-- Has a wide array of plugins for interfacing with other services (gatsby-file-system, gatsby-transform-remark for transforming .md into .html, gatsby-plugin-catch-links for translating non-React links)
+- Has a wide array of plugins for interfacing with other services (gatsby-file-system, gatsby-transformer-remark for transforming .md into .html, gatsby-plugin-catch-links for translating non-React links)
 - Also has plugins for interfacing CMSes like Contentful or Wordpress
 - Uses GraphQL for data queries
 - Has a CLI that generates the necessary components to build out our pre-fab site